 What determines which Regulatory Focus a customer will have?
 In general, some people are more inclined to think about their goals with a Promotion-focus while others naturally tend to adopt a Prevention-focus.
 However, more often their Focus is context specific, either because people tend to think about certain products in a certain way, or because you can actually influence how they feel.

 Angela Lee and Jennifer Aaker (co-author of The Dragonfly Effect) demonstrated that if you know whether your customers tend to view your product as Promotion- or Prevention-focused, then you can increase engagement by tailoring your message to fit their perspective.
-In one of their studies, for example, they had participants read about the benefits of drinking grape juice.
+In one of their studies, for example, they had participants read about the benefits of drinking grape juice with different contextual messages.
 Half of the people read about how juice provided a boost of energy that helped you do whatever you wanted (a Promotion-focused attitude towards the product), while the other half read about how juice helped prevent cardiovascular disease to keep you healthy (a Prevention-focused attitude).
 When asked to evaluate an ad for the juice that was phrased either as “Get Energized!”
 (Promotion) or “Don’t Miss Ou on Getting Energized!”
 (Prevention), people liked the ad a lot more when it matched their current focus.
 In other words, if they were led to believe that the juice was meant to energize them, they wanted to “Get Energized!”, but if they thought the juice was meant to keep them safe and healthy, then they didn’t want to “Miss Out on Getting Energized!”

-Just about any product goal can be presented as achieving something positive or avoiding something negative, and both can be strong motivators.
+Just about any product goal can be presented as achieving something positive or avoiding something negative, and both can be strong contextual motivators.
 For example, products as diverse as acne medication to clothing can be billed as “Look beautiful” or “Don’t miss out on being beautiful!”
 Product or app upgrades can be described as “improving performance” versus “fixing bugs.”
 Cell phone carriers can claim to have “More coverage!” versus “Fewer dropped calls!”
 Even a microwave could be sold as “Hot food in seconds!” versus “Never eat cold leftovers again!”

 The first step to applying Regulatory Focus is to simply ask (either yourself or your customers): what does this product do?
 More specifically, you want to know what is the most natural (or most common) way to describe the effect of the product.